 How Much You Can Save By Switching Car Insurance Companies

-The average annual insurance premium paid in the U.S. was $1,005 for state minimum insurance and $1,134 overall, as of 2017.
-Insurers commonly claim you’ll save 10% - 20% by switching, which would represent savings of roughly $90 - $200 per year, based on those averages.
+The average cost of a state-minimum car insurance policy was $720 in 2020.
+Insurers commonly claim you’ll save 10% - 20% by switching, which would represent savings of roughly $70 - $140 per year, based on those averages.

 However, some companies suggest much more savings may be possible:

 No single insurer will have the best rates for everyone, so not every shopper will save by switching to any one particular company.
-But saving money by switching is real; it’s just a matter of finding the car insurance company that’s the best match for you.
+But in general, the opportunity to save money by switching car insurance companies is real.